- At a Glance

 Safety is our #1 priority and is embedded in everything we do.
 Bayer is committed to developing and stewarding safe solutions for farmers to meet the social, environmental and economic needs of societies around the world.
 In the face of the growing challenges that agriculture is confronted with today, farmers need sustainable solutions to fulfill demand, and crop protection products are of central importance in this context.

 We recognize that there is a public debate on the impact of pesticides on human health and the environment.
 While part of the debate is driven by emotions rather than facts, we acknowledge that there is always room to be even better.
-Driven by our vision of “Health for all, hunger for none”, we believe we can work together to address the interrelated challenges of ensuring food production and promoting sustainable agriculture.
+Driven by our mission of “Health for all, hunger for none”, we believe we can work together to address the interrelated challenges of ensuring food production and promoting sustainable agriculture.
 To this end, we make the following commitments.

 In addition to the regulatory requirements in countries where we register our products, we apply our own internal safety standards.
 These standards evolve based on the latest scientific knowledge and the standards of the majority of reference authorities.